JoelTrent/UoA_MastersWorking/README.md

 Contains files used to fulfil the requirements of a Masters of Engineering at The University of Auckland by Joel Trent between March 2023 and February 2024.

-Supervised by Oliver Maclaren and Ruanui Nicholson.
+Supervised by Oliver Maclaren, Ruanui Nicholson and Matthew Simpson.